OkiriGabriel/monitoring-system/README.md

 ## 📝 License

-This project is for internal use by FEZ Delivery.
+This project is for internal use by  Delivery.

 ## 🤝 Support